GoogleCloudPlatform/cloud-sql-proxy/README.md

   IP.
 Defaults to `PUBLIC,PRIVATE`
 * `-term_timeout=30s`: How long to wait for connections to close before shutting down the proxy.
 Defaults to 0.
+* `-skip-startup-validation`: Setting this flag will allow you to prevent the proxy from terminating when some configuration could not be loaded.

 Note: `-instances` and `-instances_metadata` may be used at the same time but are not compatible with the `-fuse` flag.